IsteNITC-Website-2023/istetechquilla/content/posts/nature-the-solution-set.md

 Another borrowed idea from nature is Velcro.
 Burr needles have hooks and tend to get attached onto anything that comes in contact with it.
 George de Mestral who studied this property was the inventor of the famous and omnipresent Velcro.

-Bullet trains in Japan have been modeled in the shape of a Kingfisher’s beak to overcome the booming sound it made while exiting the tunnel.
+Bullet trains in Japan have been modelled in the shape of a Kingfisher’s beak to overcome the booming sound it made while exiting the tunnel.
 These are just a few of the many feats achieved by mere observation of our surroundings and correlation with the issue at hand.

 Hidden within the arms of Mother Earth is an untapped reservoir of knowledge waiting to be explored and deciphered for the betterment of mankind.
 The obstacles we face have already been solved in an innovative and feasible way by nature.
-All that we require is a curious mind , careful observation and an unsolved problem.
+All that we require is a curious mind, careful observation and an unsolved problem.

-_(If biomimicry fascinates you, here are a few personal favorites to check up on; Armadillo backpacks, Lotus inspired paint and water collection method taught by Stenocara beetle)_
+_(If biomimicry fascinates you, here are a few personal favourites to check up on- Armadillo backpacks, Lotus inspired paint and water collection method taught by Stenocara beetle)_

-\- Anna Susan Cherian
+_- Anna Susan Cherian_